*For an introduction to my whole series on Mahler, with links, click here!*

 There’s nothing to beat the atmosphere of a Mahler symphony at the Proms.
-Following the first, second, fourth, and tenth symphonies this season, I just went to hear the sixth, with the amazing Vienna Philharmonic under Daniel Harding.
+Following the 1st, 2nd, 4th, and 10th symphonies this season, I just went to hear the 6th, with the amazing Vienna Phil under Daniel Harding.

 Here’s Barbirolli’s 1967 version with the New Philharmonia (as the old Philharmonia was then known):